yanik-porto/TurtleSwarmMapper/README.md

 Change the name of the laptop you wanna access (dst_robot) inside send_pointcloud_client.cpp and send_tf_client.cpp (do not forget to recompile).
 The name of the topic published on the other laptop can also be found in these files.

+## my_pcl_tutorial
+Node transforming the pointcloud from one reference frame to the other

+- Dependencies : pcl_ros, pcl_conversions

+---
+    rosrun my_pcl_tutorial example

 # TESTS

 ## Multi-robot-simulation